uwePhillPhelps/IAP-2024/Tutorials/Part 2/10 - Arrays and Vectors.md

     *  plays all notes in the vector, in order, with a gap of half a second between each
     *  ...or waits for notes to be recorded simply displaying number of recorded notes so far

-## Exercise 3a: Modify the note callback
+### Exercise 3a: Modify the note callback

 Let's fix some deliberate problems with the supplied program.
-Right now, we only use aserve oscillators when we are in the playback loop, which makes it difficult to hear what you're recording!
+Right now, we only use aserve oscillators when we are in the playback loop, which makes it difficult to hear what we're recording!

 Inside the note callback function add lines to play the currently received note on an oscillator.